vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 ```

 On submission, the SR controllers react by provisioning and configuring the specified resources.
-For example the `SRP` processor type instructs the SR to provision the built-in, general purpose, SRP processor implementation (TODO: add link to SRP docs).
+For example the `SRP` processor type instructs the SR to provision the built-in, general purpose, [SRP processor](./architecture/processors/srp/overview.md) implementation.
+Likewise if the messaging middleware declared in Stream's `protocol` (in this case Apache Kafka) is not available, the controller for the [ClusterStream](./architecture/cluster-streams/overview.md) that backs that Stream will detect and provision the required messaging broker.
 Likewise if the [ClusterStream](./architecture/cluster-streams/overview.md) controller detects that the requested Apache Kafka and RabbitMQ clusters are not available, it might try to provision such as well.

 !!! info ""